maximum80/rikkyo/presentation/slide.md

 We don't need a clear goal from first.

-Don't think deeply, do something.
+Don't think deeply, but just do it.

 <!-- .slide: data-background-image="http://lifecareerup.com/wp-content/uploads/2016/01/CBEVrnZUkAAzZjB.jpg" -->